Through Skills First, quality training providers can successfully compete to meet the needs of students, industry and the economy.

 Courses included on the funded course list will:

-The funded course list is regularly reviewed, and courses added as required by industry needs.
-For a current list of funded courses, see:
+The funded courses list is regularly reviewed, and courses added as required by industry needs.

 Subsidy rates explained